zeli8888/COMP41720-Distributed-Systems/lab3/readme.md

 ## Part C: Chaos Engineering Experiment
 ### Chaos Engineering Setup
 - Choose a chaos engineering tool - Chaos Toolkit
-- Define a chaos experiment targeting Kubernetes-deployed ServiceService
+- Define a chaos experiment targeting Kubernetes-deployed ServerService
-- Recommended Experiment: Simulate a network partition that prevents communication between your ClientService and ServiceService, or a node failure/shutdown of the node running your ServiceService pod.
+- Recommended Experiment: Simulate a network partition that prevents communication between your ClientService and ServerService, or a node failure/shutdown of the node running your ServerService pod.
 ### Execute & Observe
 - Execute the chaos experiment while your ClientService is active
 - Observe the system's behavior in detail, especially how your implemented resilience patterns react